spreedly/mobile-sdk-ios/README.md

 ## Linting
 Run `make lint` to do a lint check locally using [SwiftLint](https://github.com/realm/SwiftLint).

+## Docs
+To build docs use:

+    make swiftdoc-generate
+    pushd .build/documentation/; python3 -m http.server; popd

+Load http://localhost:8000 in your browser to see the docs.

 # Integration
 All integration options require a Spreedly account and an environment key.
 See [Create Your API Credentials](https://docs.spreedly.com/basics/credentials/#environment-key) for details.